Submission Guidelines for the Prize for Historic Preservation and Exhibitions

-Eligible projects include, but are not limited to, the following:
+For historical/interpretive display, eligible projects may include, but are not limited to, the following:

-- Exhibits-in museums, cultural centers, and other public venues;
+● Exhibitions – in museums, cultural centers, and other public venues

-- Public Interpretive Programs – lecture series, walking tours, oral history projects, outreach activities, educational offerings, workshops, etc.;
+● Public Interpretive Programs – lecture series, walking tours, oral history projects, outreach activities, educational offerings, workshops, interpretive media, etc.